FDSN/source-identifiers/definition.rst

    **Network code**: Uniquely identifies the owner and network operator responsible for the data. `Network codes are assigned by the FDSN <http://www.fdsn.org/networks/>`_.
    Must be between 1 and 8 characters.
+Further description of :ref:`network-codes`.

    **Station code**: Uniquely identifies a station within a network.
 Station codes may be registered with the `International Registry of Seismograph Stations <http://www.isc.ac.uk/registries/>`_.
    Must be between 1 and 8 characters.
+Otherwise, these may be whatever the operator wishes.

    **Location code**: Uniquely identifies a group of channels within a station, for example from a specific sensor or sub-processor.
 Must not exceed 8 characters.
 The special value of “--” (two dashes) is forbidden as it conflicts with previous usage for designating empty locations.
+   Further description of :ref:`location-codes`.

 *Channel*: A sequence of codes that identify the band, source and subsource.
 Definition and values for each of these codes are in